LSHerzog/mqt-qsim-joint-cutting/docs/joint_cutting.md

 # Joint Cutting for Hybrid Schrödinger Feynman Simulation (`qsimh`)

 Everything one needs to know about using the qsimh package with joint cutting is described in this file.
+Note that our benchmarks were done with `qsimh/qsim` used via the command line.
+However, one can also use the cirq interface for doing computations.

 ## Additional Dependencies